smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

         <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
     </div>

 1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Custom logic** trigger.
-Provide the address of your contract and complete the remaining details.
-Your email will be encrypted, but the project name will be visible to all.
+Provide the address of your [Keepers-compatible](../compatible-contracts/) contract and complete the remaining details.
+Your Upkeep name will be visible to all, but your email and Project Name will not be visible to all.
+Ensure you specify the appropriate gas limit for your function to execute on chain.

 1. Fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).